Custom Marketplace UI

 includeActiveIntegrations

 parameter is optional.
-Include it if you have customer-specific integrations are deployed to only a hand-full of customers, and have not been added to your marketplace it.
-This will make those integrations appear to the customers who have instances of those integrations. - The
+Include it if you have customer-specific integrations deployed to only a subset of customers and not added to your marketplace.
+This will display those integrations to customers who have instances of them. - The

 firstDeployedInstance